-GSTA Awards and Grants recipients will be honored during a awards banquet in February 2022.
+GSTA Awards and Grants recipients will be honored during an awards ceremony to be held in February.

-The GSTA Awards and Recognition Program is supported by member donations, the Georgia Science Teachers Education Foundation, and generous sponsors.
+The GSTA Awards Program is supported by member donations, the Georgia Science Teachers Education Foundation, and generous sponsors.
 GSTA Awards and Grants help support the science educators and their science educational programs, professional development and proactive efforts in the science education field.

 Click on an award below to learn more and apply.

 The Science Teacher of the Year (TOTY) awards recognizes ongoing excellence in the teaching of science and commitment to its improvement.
 GSTA’s TOTY is available for elementary, middle school, and high school teachers.
 A college science teacher of the year is also recognized at the state level.
 State TOTY awards for each instructional level include checks for $1500.00.

 Any professionally certified teacher with four or more years experience may be nominated by a supervisor or peer, for one of these awards.
 Recipients of the TOTY award are expected to make a presentation at the annual GSTA conference or submit an article for the GSTA Newsletter.
 A complimentary registration to the annual GSTA conference will be provided to all TOTY award winners.